hexagoncircle/ryan-mulligan-dev/src/blog/x-scrolling-centered-max-width-container.md

 This is where scroll behavior and scroll snapping are handled, as well as stretching the viewport width.
 It inherits the `grid-columns-template` from the parent grid, acquiring the same column values and named grid lines.

 `inherit` works as expected since the gallery spans the full row of the parent grid, so its column dimensions match.
 However, its grid is independent of the parent one, unlike `subgrid` which allows nested elements to utilize the parent grid.
 [This article](https://www.annalytic.com/css-subgrid-vs-nested-grid.html) by Anna Monus explains it well.
-[CSS Subgrid](https://www.smashingmagazine.com/2022/03/new-css-features-2022/#subgrid) support is very low with only Firefox supporting it at the time of writing.
+[CSS Subgrid](https://www.smashingmagazine.com/2022/03/new-css-features-2022/#subgrid) support is very low at the time of writing.
 {.callout}

 In browser developer tools, we can enable layout grid lines visually and get a sense of how it's all working.
 I'm using Chrome dev tools in the screenshot below but Firefox and Safari share similar steps.